apostleoffinance/encode_t8_dex/README.md

 # Encode T8 DEX

-A decentralized exchange (DEX) built on Solana using the Anchor framework.
+An educational decentralized exchange (DEX) project built on Solana using the Anchor framework for the Encode Bootcamp.
 This project implements an automated market maker (AMM) with constant product formula (x * y = k), similar to Uniswap V2.

 ## 🌟 Features